 This week TechnoKids released a new, innovative computer project in which students express their passion for a topic.
 In TechnoNewsletter, students make a fan club newsletter with a series of articles designed for a target audience.
-They learn how to create a professional-looking publication using Google Docs.
+They learn how to create a professional-looking publication using Google Docs or Microsoft Office.

 Integrate Language Arts with Word Processing